Want to get some easy press coverage for your business?

 Don’t deviate from these instructions as you’ll be wasting the journalist’s time and they will just delete your email.

-Here’s what a successful response to HARO would look like to this request:
+Here’s what a successful response to Help A Reporter Out would look like to this request:

 If you know how to write a media pitch much of this will be familiar to you.

 It must contain something newsworthy, something that makes you stand out.
 Knowing how to write a press release will help you out with this.

 In this instance, the thought of making money online selling vegetables is so paradoxical that the journalist is bound to click on this email and read it.